Top things to do in New Orleans

 Frequently asked questions about New Orleans ghost tours

-Why is New Orleans so paranormal?
+Why is New Orleans known for ghost tours?

 Are ghost tours scary?

 They’re spooky, not scream-your-head-off scary.
-Think chilling stories, haunted landmarks, and atmospheric alleys—not actors jumping out in costumes.
+Think chilling stories, haunted landmarks, and atmospheric alleys, not actors jumping out in costumes.

 Will I see a ghost?